heabijay/crtcli/README.md

   - Resources/**/resource.*.xml
   - Files/*.csproj

+- `--apply-sorting-comparer <COMPARER>` — Configures the sorting comparer for the `--apply-sorting | -S` transform, which will be used to sort strings.

+  This is necessary for sorting `Resources/**/resource.*.xml` files when working on Creatio with different database types.

+  Possible values:
+  - `alnum` (aliases: `psql`, `postgresql`) (default) — An alphanumeric comparer, pretending to be equivalent to PostgreSQL collation comparing/ordering.
+This means that it ignores non-alphanumeric characters when comparing.
+This option is the best when your primary Creatio database is PostgreSQL.
+  - `std` (aliases: `standard`, `mssql`) — A standard comparer, which uses all characters in a string and compares bytes byte by byte.
+This option is the best when your primary Creatio database is Microsoft SQL Server.

+  Defaults: `alnum`

 - `--apply-localization-cleanup | -L <EXCEPT-LOCALIZATIONS>` —  Removes localization files except for the specified cultures (comma-separated list).
 (Recommended)

     _Affects_: